Activating the protection service from Azure Information Protection

 When you no longer need to use onboarding controls, whether you used the group or licensing option, run:

-For more information about this cmdlet and additional examples, see the Set-AadrmOnboardingControlPolicy help.
+For more information about this cmdlet and additional examples, see the Set-AipServiceOnboardingControlPolicy help.

 When you use these onboarding controls, all users in the organization can always consume protected content that has been protected by your subset of users, but they won’t be able to apply information protection themselves from client applications.
-For example, they won’t see in their Office apps the default templates that are automatically published when the Azure Rights Management service is activated, or custom templates that you might configure.
-Server-side applications, such as Exchange, can implement their own per-user controls for Rights Management integration to achieve the same result.
+For example, they won’t see in their Office apps the default protection templates that are automatically published when the protection service is activated, or custom templates that you might configure.
+Server-side applications, such as Exchange, can implement their own per-user controls to achieve the same result.
 For example, to prevent users from protecting emails in Outlook on the web, use Set-OwaMailboxPolicy to set the IRMEnabled parameter to $false.

-When the Azure Rights Management service is activated for your organization, use the Azure Information Protection deployment roadmap to check whether there are other configuration steps that you might need to do before you roll out Azure Information Protection to users and administrators.
+When the protection service is activated for your organization, use the Azure Information Protection deployment roadmap to check whether there are other configuration steps that you might need to do before you roll out Azure Information Protection to users and administrators.

-For example, you might want to use templates to make it easier for users to apply information protection to files, connect your on-premises servers to use Azure Rights Management by installing the Rights Management connector, and deploy the Azure Information Protection client that supports protecting all file types on all devices.
+For example, you might want to use templates to make it easier for users to apply protection to files, connect your on-premises servers to use the protection service by installing the Rights Management connector, and deploy the Azure Information Protection client that supports protecting all file types on all devices.

-Office services, such as Exchange Online and SharePoint Online require additional configuration before you can use their Information Rights Management (IRM) features.
-For information about how your applications work with the Rights Management service, see How applications support the Azure Rights Management service.
+Office services, such as Exchange Online and Microsoft SharePoint require additional configuration before you can use their Information Rights Management (IRM) features.
+For information about how your applications work with the protection service, Azure Rights Management, see How applications support the Azure Rights Management service.